Transformers for dynamical systems learn transfer operators in-context: Model architecture and training

-We train our model using next-token prediction with cross-entropy loss over the vocabulary.
+\textbf{Training.} We train our model using next-token prediction with cross-entropy loss over the vocabulary.
 We quantize the training time series and provide it to the model as a single long one-dimensional token stream, from which we sample fixed-length windows of length $T=512$ uniformly at random: the input is a contiguous block of $512$ tokens and the target is the same block shifted by one position.
 The effective dataset length is treated as a large virtual size ($10,000$ samples) with random window sampling each time.
-We optimize the model using AdamW with learning rate $5\times 10^{-5}$, weight decay $0.0$, batch size $32$, with gradient accumulation over micro-batches (with default size $1$) by averaging loss across micro-steps before backpropagation \cite{loshchilov2017decoupled}.
+We optimize the model using AdamW with learning rate $5\times 10^{-5}$, weight decay $0.0$, batch size $32$, with gradient accumulation over micro-batches (with default size $1$) \cite{loshchilov2017decoupled}.
 We clip gradients to a maximum global norm of $1.0$ at each step.
-We train for $50,000$ optimization steps and perform validation every $1000$ steps by evaluating cross-entropy on one randomly sampled validation batch, and additionally on a separate out-of-distribution validation stream of the same form.
+We train for $50,000$ optimization steps and perform validation every $1000$ steps by evaluating cross-entropy validation batches.
 We do not use a learning-rate schedule.